Architecture of Adi Brahma Temple

-This 14th century temple has been constructed in the Pagoda style and has four floors.
-The entrance door to the temple has pretty engravings of Puranic scenes.
-According to old legend it took ten years to complete the construction of the temple and the main architect got all directions for its design from Adi Brahma in his dreams.
-Inside the temple is the Garba Griha where the body of Lord Vishnu carved in stone is kept.
-The Rath of Adi Brahma is kept in the outer room before entering the Garba Griha.
-14 Mohra are made on the Rath of Brahma, and of this one is made of Asht Dhatu (8 mixed metals) two of brass and 11 of silver.
+It is said that it took almost a decade to complete the construction of the temple and the main architect got all directions for its design from Adi Brahma in his dreams.
+Inside the temple is the Garbhagriha where the body of Lord Vishnu carved in stone is kept.
+The Rath of Adi Brahma is kept in the outer room before entering the Garbhagriha.
+There are also 14 Mohra made on the Rath of Brahma, and of this one is made of Asht Dhatu, which is basically 8 mixed metals – 2 of brass and 11 of silver.
 The decorated Rath is kept in a temple along with the main carved statue.

 Festivals of Adi Brahma Temple

-A number of festivals are celebrated at the Adi Brahma temple.
-These include Naagni Birshu, Mohal festival, Rohlgi Kafu, Bhulang Birshu, Shrihagiinauli festival, Kokhan Festival, Rohlgi festival etc. The Khokhan festival is the most important festival of all and it is celebrated as the day of revelation.
+The Adi Brahmna Temple celebrates a number of festivals in a year.
+These include Naagni Birshu, Mohal festival, Rohlgi Kafu, Bhulang Birshu, Shrihagiinauli festival, Kokhan Festival, Rohlgi festival, etc. The Khokhan festival is the most important festival of all and it is celebrated as the day of revelation.